UWPCE-PythonCert/IntroToPython-2014/Students/ebuer/termp/readme.md

 ##Term Project Readme
 Basic project construct: use newfound python knowledge combined with pandas and matplotlib modules to create a simple data visualization tool for environmental chemistry data.

+Custom _plotprep_ object is initialized with xlsx file from data validation, using contained methods a plotting dictionary is created for a selected sample and anlytical method.  _Createplot.py_ then uses the plotprep class to prepare data for plotting then creates a labeled and annotated figure using the plotprep plot_dict attribute.

 ###plotprep Class Attributes
 All attributes at this time are mutable to allow for tinkering.